esciuckas/fant-val-ui/README.md

 You can now access the app at [http://localhost:3001](http://localhost:3001)

-To stop the local server run
+To stop the local server run:

 ### `docker-compose stop`